wp-plugins/custom-contact-forms/readme.txt

 * 	If that doesn't fix the problem, try deleting and reinstalling the plugin
 *	If that doesn't work, you should file a bug report.

+= When I try to do something in the admin panel, all I get is a new page with a -1. =
+*	This is a bug we are currently trying to fix that usually happens in Internet Explorer 8.
+If you are having this problem, please try using Firefox.

 = All my fields and field options got detached.
 What do I do?
 Will this happen again?
 *	Custom Contact Forms changed the way fields and field options are attached in version 4.5.
 It won't happen again.
 Just reattach everything and continue using the plugin.